nhl/bootique-bom/README.md

 [![Build Status](https://travis-ci.org/nhl/bootique-bom.svg)](https://travis-ci.org/nhl/bootique-bom)

-A "Bill of Materials" (BOM) project for [Bootique](https://github.com/nhl/bootique) users.
-Helps projects using Bootique to maintain consistent versions of Bootique and its standard extensions.
-Usage - ```pom.xml```:
+A "Bill of Materials" (BOM) project, that helps user projects to maintain consistent versions of various [Bootique](https://github.com/nhl/bootique)-related dependencies.
+It declares a certain version of Bootique plus compatible versions of all standard Bootique extension Modules.
+Intended to be imported in an aplication ```pom.xml``` as shown below:

 ```xml
 <dependencyManagement>